Trump In Pennsylvania: I Need Rick Saccone To Help 'Keep America Great!'

 The president went on to tout his recently enacted tariffs.
 "Steel is back and aluminum is back," Trump said.

-On North Korea, Trump used his familiar refrain of "Let's see what happens," just days after it was announced that he intends to meet directly with Kim Jong Un in the hopes of achieving the permanent denuclearization of the rogue regime.
+On North Korea, Trump used his familiar refrain of, "Let's see what happens," just days after it was announced that he intends to meet directly with Kim Jong Un in the hopes of achieving the permanent denuclearization of the rogue regime.

 "This should've been handled, by the way, over the last 30 years.
 Not now," Trump also said of North Korea.
 "But that's OK," he added, "because that's what we do.
 We handle things."

-Trump faulted his predecessors in the Oval Office beginning with President Obama all the way back to President George W. Bush for failing to rid North Korea of its nuclear capabilities.
+Trump faulted his predecessors in the Oval Office beginning with President Obama and going back to Presidents George W. Bush and Bill Clinton for failing to rid North Korea of its nuclear capabilities.

 Trump talked up the economy since his election.
 He mentioned the latest monthly jobs report, overall job gains since Election Day in 2016, milestones in black and Hispanic unemployment achieved since he took office, stock market gains and the GOP tax cuts enacted late last year.